nashville-software-school/client-side-mastery/book-2-queen-bee/chapters/FUNCTIONS_ASSESSMENT.md

 ## Reviewing Your Code

-If your code is successful, ping a member of the instruction team for a review of your vocabulary and ask any questions you have about the project.
+If your code is successful, ping a member of the coaching team for a review of your vocabulary and ask any questions you have about the project.